-Maybe you disagree with the premise.
+Everything starts with a story.
+Disagree?
 If so, ask yourself what you’re thinking right now.
 Looking for exceptions to the rule?
 Absolutes, after all, are meant to be challenged.
 Never say never.
-If you come up with any, let me know – I haven’t had any luck.
-Quite the opposite, actually.
 Ironically, even this thought process is you, telling yourself a story.
 The voice in your head tells you stories all day long, like it or not.

 We’re so wired for stories, in fact, we even make them up when we don’t have ready access to the context, meaning and events around things.
 Without the story, we’re not sure how we should think, feel and behave in relation to a thing.
 Without a story, we fill in the details based on our own experience and perspectives.
 It’s why the rumour mill is one of the most resilient aspects of culture.
 Look no further than Twitter for infinity examples.